Essential Security Procedures on Construction Sites

-Moreover, the presence of CCTV cameras and visible signage is often enough to deter would-be trespassers or criminals from entering, making it a highly effective preventative security measure.
+Moreover, construction site CCTV cameras and visible signage are often enough to deter would-be trespassers or criminals from entering, making it a highly effective preventative security measure.

 Access control systems also act as a robust security initiative, by only allowing authorised personnel or vehicles to enter the construction site.
 Not only does this assist in managing the flow of people on the site, but it also helps managers monitor who is present at any given time.